dieterannys/notebox/README.md

 Each note has 3 sections:

-- Front Matter: metadata, being the title, and whatever attributes depending on the specific Context Type related to the note
+- Front Matter: metadata, being the title, and potentially extra attributes
 - Content: the body of the note
 - Footer: containing links to other notes

 Only the content should be edited in the Editor.
 The application manages the Front Matter and Footer, so these should not be modified manually.

-Notes all reside in a single flat directory, and are named with a UID based on the created timestamp.
+Notes all reside in a single flat directory, A unique identifier is used as filename, which is either based on the current timestamp, or the ID of the task or event that it relates to.

 ### Zettel